 The U.S. Department of Homeland Security issued guidance to colleges and universities that enables international students to temporarily participate in additional distance learning credits beyond what is allowed under visa rules if in-person courses are converted to online courses in response to the COVID-19 outbreak.

 What about requirements related to internships, clinicals, student teaching, and other off-campus activities?

-Elmira College intends to engage student-athletes in athletic-related activity this fall to provide beneficial opportunities for student-athletes and teams.
+Elmira College intends to engage student-athletes in athletic-related activity to provide beneficial opportunities for student-athletes and teams.
 Head Coaches will be in contact with student-athletes to speak about the plan and any updates to come.
 All activities will be in accordance with Empire 8, NCAA, and local health guidelines.